 Click any of the following links to skip ahead:

 This article discusses proxy votes or ideas portal custom domains.
-You need to be an Ideas Advanced customer to access these features.
+You need to be an Aha!
+Ideas Advanced plan customer to access these features.
 Please contact us if you would like a live demo or would like to try using it in your account.
-If your Aha! account was created before October 20, 2020, you may have access to these integrations, but you will need to upgrade to Ideas Advanced for any future enhancements.
+If your Aha! account was created before October 20, 2020, you may have access to these integrations, but you will need to upgrade to Aha!
+Ideas Advanced for any future enhancements.

 Configuration